PBFDOT Header

 SW Port St. Lucie Boulevard Widening Project, from south of SW Alcantarra Boulevard to south of SW Darwin Boulevard

-Northbound and southbound traffic on SW Port St. Lucie Boulevard between Darwin Square and SW Squirrel Avenue, is shifted to the east to facilitate roadway construction activities.
+Northbound and southbound traffic on SW Port St. Lucie Boulevard between Darwin Boulevard and south of Liberty Avenue was shifted to the west onto the newly constructed southbound travel lanes on Wednesday, Feb.
+26 to facilitate roadway construction activities on the east side.

-To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, South Globe Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Tuesday, Jan.
-21, for roadway reconstruction.
-This full closure was implemented on October 3, 2024, and traffic will continue to be detoured via SW North Globe Avenue, and SW Vendome Street to South Globe Avenue.
-If weather or unforeseen circumstances arise, South Globe Avenue will reopen by Friday, Jan.
-24. Please see the attached detour flyer for more information.
-Detour Information:
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tunis Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Friday, April 25, for roadway reconstruction.
+This closure was implemented on Wednesday, Feb.
+26. If weather or unforeseen circumstances arise, SW Tunis Avenue will reopen by Friday, May 2.
+Please click here to view the detour flyer for more information.

 Speed limit lowered to 30 mph for the duration of the construction project.